bbauska/meta-react-basics/README.md

 ## **Module 4: Portfolio Mini-Project (Calculator App)**

 This module (four) is focused on a practical mini project of building a calculator app in React.
-Upon completing this module, you\'ll have coded your own mini project in React, as a starting point for building your React portfolio.
+Upon completing this module, you&apos;ll have coded your own mini project in React, as a starting point for building your React portfolio.